BrightspaceUI/testing/README.md

 When tests don't go as expected, the next step is usually to debug them using the browser's built-in developer tools.

 There are two options for debugging:
-* `watch`: after running `d2l-test-runner --watch`, choose "D" (debug in the browser) and select which test file to launch
+* `watch`: after running `d2l-test-runner --watch`, choose "D" (debug in the browser) and select which test file to launch.
+The browser will stay open and reload whenever code changes occur.
-* `open`: is a shortcut for `watch` that opens a browser window for each file sequentially.
-For large projects, use it in combination with `filter` to limit which file(s) are opened.
-For example: `d2l-test-runner --filter foo --watch`.
+* `open`: opens a browser window for each file sequentially and closes the window when the tests complete.
+For large projects, use it in combination with `filter` to limit which files are opened.
+For example: `d2l-test-runner --filter foo --open`.

-With both `watch` and `open`, the browser debugger will be paused at the top of the file under test, which provides an opportunity to attach breakpoints if desired.
-A toolbar at the top of the screen then allows for each individual test to be skipped or run, as well as a "run all" option.
+With both `watch` and `open`, before starting the tests there is a chance to open the browser developer tools (if they don't open automatically).
+After starting, the browser debugger will be paused at the top of the file under test, providing an opportunity to attach breakpoints if desired.
+A toolbar at the top of the screen allows for each individual test to be skipped or run, as well as a "run all" option.

 ## Vdiff Testing